Rabbi Leo Dee’s experience and counsel on how to honour personal tragedy without being imprisoned by it.

 *News Flash:

 Dianna Yach is facing a call from a prominent South African-born Harvard Medical School neurology professor to stand down or be fired as Chairperson and executive director of the Mauerberger Foundation Fund (MFF) Board.
-Prof Jeremy Schahmann, a University of Cape Town (UCT) medical school graduate, makes the call in a letter emailed to the MFF Board before its special meeting on Friday, December 12, 2025.
+Prof Jeremy Schmahmann, a University of Cape Town (UCT) medical school graduate, makes the call in a letter emailed to the MFF Board before its special meeting on Friday, December 12, 2025.
 He describes Yach’s support for the “Gaza conflict resolutions” as “unfathomable”.
 Her statements and actions effectively “violate the MFF commitment to academic freedom and MFF’s long history of deep support for Israel,” Schahmann writes.
 “They aim to torpedo academic engagement between Israeli and UCT academics.
 They erode donor support for UCT.”
 He pays tribute to Yach’s grandfather, MFF founder Morris Mauerberger, as a man who “understood the need for philanthropy” to support the foundation’s commitment to “academic freedom and long history of deep support for Israel.”
 Yach should resign or be fired to “allow the MFF to return to its proud past focus”, Schahmann writes.

 About the writer: